usc-kb176/SGD213_Task-2-Wiki/Proposal/project_justification.md

 ### Brief
 [//]: # (What was the client's brief?)
 Hello!
-I’m looking for a simple 2D/3D sidescroller platformer game (2D sprites or 3D models - Must be sidescrolling).
+I’m looking for a simple 2D/3D side scroller platformer game (2D sprites or 3D models - Must be side scrolling).
 I want to focus on the art and I’m not so good with programming.
 I would need the game to be laid out in a way I could make levels, and enemies, control a player, and create pickups.

 I would like the player to be able to walk, run, jump, and be damaged.
 This would be very similar to the old-school Mario games!
 However, I want to put my art spin on it.

 ### Communication
 * When do you need this prototype by?